 The use of a GPS tracker is one of the most powerful tools a professional investigator has to gain evidence to support their client, however, it is highly regulated and can only be used by law enforcement, bail agents and professional investigators all with restrictions.
 Although these tracking devices can be purchased widely, DO NOT DO THIS ON YOUR OWN.
 Not only will it completely compromise your case, but you will subject yourself to potential imprisonment and fines.
-Please reference to the right, Michigan's GPS Law (Section J), describing the PI exceptions and restrictions.
+Please reference to Michigan's GPS Law (Section J), describing the PI exceptions and restrictions.

 During our initial interview, we will discuss your case and determine if this tool is both legal and will aid us in gaining information that may be used in a positive way to advance your position in court proceedings.